Sooooffia/Graph-Versioning/README.md

 To reproduce the experiments using command line (to be tested):
 - run `cmake -Bcmake-build-debug -H. ` in the directory to reload subdirectory.
-- run `cmake --build cmake-build-debug --target` to build the project.
+- run `cmake --build cmake-build-debug --target Graph-Versioning` to build the project.
 - the excutable can be found in the ./cmake-build-eebug subdirectory.

 Note: modify main.cpp in order to run different experiments.